 To find empirical articles in PsycINFO (ProQuest version):

 Criminal Justice Abstracts (EBSCO version) does not have a simple method to locate empirical research.
 Using "empirical" as a keyword will find some studies, but miss others.
-Consider using terminology recommended by the Criminal Justice Abstracts subject index.
-Some useful keywords are:

 There are 2 ways to find empirical articles in PubMed (NIH version):